determined-ai/determined/words.md

   * 90% of searchers are single searchers, so most experiments are most often a single Work Unit.
   * can be preemptable or not
-  * The generic thing we proposed instead of Distributed Batch inference would be a single Work Unit, with access to non-training parts of the Generic API
+  * The generic thing we proposed instead of Distributed Batch Inference would be a single Work Unit, with access to non-training parts of the Generic API

 * A "submission":